star3am/k3s-devcontainer/README.md

 # K3s Dev Container

 A Dev Container running K3s, Kubernetes Dashboard and Helm Dashboard with a bunch of other goodies for you to use.
-This will accelerate your Kubernetes Developer workflow.
-Using this Dev Container will giv eyou a K3s Kubernetes installation in minutes.
+This will accelerate your Kubernetes Developer workflow, giving you instant access to Kubernetes in a Docker container.
+Using this Dev Container will give you a K3s Kubernetes installation in minutes.

 ## Introduction